MyScript/myscript-math-web/README.md

-myscript-text
+myscript-math
 ============

-See the [component page](http://myscript.github.io/myscript-text) for more information.
+See the [component page](http://myscript.github.io/myscript-math) for more information.

 ## Getting Started

-We've put together a [guide to myscript-text](http://doc.myscript.com/docs/start/reusableelements.html) to help get you rolling.
+We've put together a [guide to myscript-math](http://doc.myscript.com/docs/start/reusableelements.html) to help get you rolling.

 ## Testing Your Element